Vishnu Hari inscription: Verse 21: Construction of the temple

-Verse 21 states that the aforementioned ruler (Anayachandra or Meghasuta) erected this beautiful temple of Vishnu-Hari, in a bid to find the easiest way to cross over "the ocean of worldly attachments" (i.e. attain moksha or salvation).
+Verse 21 states that the aforementioned ruler (Anayachandra or Meghasuta) erected the temple of Vishnu-Hari to find the easiest way to cross over "the ocean of worldly attachments" (i.e. attain moksha or salvation).
 The temple was built using blocks of large sculpted stones: no preceding king had built a temple on this scale.
 The shikhara (spire) of the temple was adorned with a golden kalasha (cupola).

 Those who oppose the claim about the existence of a Rama temple at the Babri mosque site point out that the verse does not talk about the construction of a Rama temple.
 Historian Irfan Habib notes that the inscription begins with an invocation to Shiva: Based on this, Habib concludes that the temple mentioned in the inscription was a Shiva temple.
+Archaeologist Sita Ram Roy (1996) argues that the term mandira mentioned in the inscription does not refer to a temple at all, but to the mansion of a king named "Vishnu Hari".
+Ramesh disputed Roy's assertion in his deposition before the Allahabad High Court.

-Historian Ram Sharan Sharma, who dismisses the Vishnu-Hari inscription as a 17th-century inscription, argues that the term "Vishnu-Hari" does not appear in the text Vishnu sahasranama, which lists a thousand names of Vishnu (although "Vishnu" and "Hari" appear separately as the deity's name).
+Historians Sita Ram Roy and Ram Sharan Sharma argue that the term "Vishnu-Hari" does not appear in the text Vishnu sahasranama, which lists a thousand names of Vishnu (although "Vishnu" and "Hari" appear separately as the deity's name).
+Meenakshi Jain notes that Ayodhya Mahatmya mentions "Vishnu Har" as one of the seven representations of Vishnu on the banks of the Sarayu river.

 Kishore Kunal, based on his interpretation of Verse 5 and Verse 27 (which refers to Ravana), argues that the temple described in the inscription was a Rama temple constructed by Anayachandra, a feudatory of the Gahadavala king Govindachandra.
 According to him, the temple deity is called "Vishnu-Hari" in this verse for poetic effect: "Vishnu" alliterates with the preceding word Vyuhai, while "Hari" alliterates with the succeeding word Hiranya.
 Kishore mentions that several texts composed around the 10th century mention Rama as Vishnu and Hari, presenting the Agastya Samhita as an example.
-M. G. S. Narayanan also considers the Vishnu-Hari inscription as "clear evidence" that a temple was built at the site of Babri mosque during the reign of Govindachandra.